 - What is Machine Learning?

 - Machine Learning in Customer Analytics and Attribution

 What is Machine Learning?

-Artificial Intelligence (AI) and Machine Learning (ML) have been all the rage these last few years.
-While sometimes used interchangeably, Machine Learning is a subset of artificial intelligence that focuses on using computer algorithms to automatically improve through experience.
+While Artificial Intelligence (AI) and Machine Learning (ML) are sometimes used interchangeably, Machine Learning is a subset of Artificial Intelligence that focuses on using computer algorithms to automatically improve through experience.

 What does this mean in layman’s terms?
-Essentially, machine learning algorithms use a sample set of base data to make decisions or predictions without ever explicitly being told to do so.
+Essentially, ML algorithms use a sample set of base data to make decisions or predictions without ever explicitly being told to do so.